rogerxaic/EventStreams/eventstreams117.md

 ### Network throughput
 {: #enterprise_throughput }

+A recommended maximum is:
+* 80 MB per second, that is 40 MB per second for producing and 40 MB per second for consuming

+A recommended peak limit is:
-A recommended maximum of 40 MB per second with a peak limit of 75 MB per second.
+* 150 MB per second, that is 75 MB per second for producing and 75 MB per second for consuming

 Throughput is expressed as the number of bytes per second that can be both sent and received in a cluster.

 The recommended figure is based on a typical workload and takes into account the possible impact of operational actions such as internal updates or failure modes, like the loss of an availability zone.
 If the average throughput exceeds the recommended figure, a loss in performance might be experienced during these conditions.